Update #1: Mission: Impossible 7 has been delayed to 2023 and as such, has been removed from this list.

 Black Panther: Wakanda Forever has the sad and monumental task of filling in the void left by the great, late Chadwick Boseman.
 There have been calls to recast T’Challa, but rumours indicate the mantle will be passed to his sister, Shuri (Letitia Wright) and her journey will begin a new in this film, which will once again be helmed by Ryan Coogler.
 The first film was so fresh in its depiction of the villain actually changing the hero’s mind that I wonder how Wakanda Forever could even top it.

 Much like Babylon, I have little to no information for you about this movie at this time.
 But the film is directed by David O’Russell (American Hustle, Three Kings) and will star Anya Taylor-Joy, Margot Robbie, Christian Bale, Rami Malek and Robert DeNiro.
-Good enough for me.
+Good enough for me. (update: it’s a period mystery set around a murder mystery.)

 Across The Spider-Verse (Part One)